'I Don't Fear It': The Seahawks Are Russell Wilson's Team, but Is He Enough?

 He should be incensed that any teammate would ever question his work ethic.
 It doesn't.
 "I know what I put in.
 I know it's all about the 52 guys in the locker room."

 He should make that mountain of a chip on Rodgers' shoulder look more like a grain of sand.
 At least Rodgers was drafted in the first round.
 Wilson plummeted to 75th overall because he stood only 5'10 ⅝" tall.
 "Oh, I don't worry about that.
 God made me this height for a reason."
-And Wilson says he wants to give hope to other short quarterbacks in Richmond, Virginia, L.A., New York City, everywhere.
+And Wilson adds, sincerely, that he wants to give hope to other short quarterbacks in Richmond, Virginia, L.A., New York City, everywhere.

 He should absolutely be driven, daily, by that Butler interception.
 Nope.
 "I'm never going to let one play define me."